Sports

 Changes in India’s line-up

 Shardul Thakur has been included as the seam-bowling all-rounder, slotted to bat at number eight.
 He was picked ahead of youngster Nitish Kumar Reddy.
-Ravindra Jadeja is the only specialist spin option in the side, leaving no place for Kuldeep Yadav.

 India’s pace attack features Jasprit Bumrah, Mohammed Siraj, and Prasidh Krishna.
 Rishabh Pant has been named vice-captain and will keep wickets.

-Gill Leads India, Stokes Aims to Capitalise Early
+Gill leads India, Stokes aims to capitalise early

-Gill said the team is well-prepared and excited for the series.
 “It’s a dry summer.
-There might be some movement early, but it should become a good batting surface,” he said.
+There might be some movement early, but it should become a good batting surface,” he further said.
 “The boys are in a good space mentally and physically.”

-England captain Ben Stokes admitted their preparation has been uneven.
-However, he remains confident.
 “Headingley has produced great games.
-We’ve had a solid three-day build-up, and everyone is raring to go,” Stokes said.
+We’ve had a solid three-day build-up, and everyone is raring to go,” Stokes further said.

 Playing XIs: